Handbook

 Please do not allow your child to bring toys or electronic equipment to school without prior permission from the teacher.
 We reserve the right to search all backpacks, book bags, desks, and other personal items.
 Please understand that this policy is in place for the safety and protection of the entire student body.

 There is minimal opportunity for screen time at NCA due to the curriculum and structure of the day.
-Teachers may show age appropriate movies or use the internet on occasion; however, this is done on an approval basis.
+Teachers may show age-appropriate videos or use the internet on occasion; however, this is done on an approval basis and must be related to the curriculum for the week.
+All students, including students under the age of two, will participate in Chapel on Wednesdays where technology is used 8:45-9:15 am.

 Outdoor Participation